vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 canonized them, so to speak.
-26 The spread of the Pāśupata order itself towards the east, to Vārān. asī and Magadhā, may have taken off from Kanyakubja earlier, during the period when North India was united in the Gupta kingdom.
+26 The spread of the Pāśupata order itself towards the east, to Vārāṇasī and Magadhā, may have taken off from Kanyakubja earlier, during the period when North India was united in the Gupta kingdom.

-In view of the learned tradition of the town, duly observed, for instance, by Xuanzang, it has a certain probability per se that the Skandapurān. a was composed either in Vārān. asī, or in a (Pāśupata) centre that had close contacts with this city.
+In view of the learned tradition of the town, duly observed, for instance, by Xuanzang, it has a certain probability per se that the Skandapurāṇa was composed either in Vārāṇasī, or in a (Pāśupata) centre that had close contacts with this city.
 If the above dating is correct, the text was composed under the rule of either the Maukharis or Hars.avardhana of Kanauj (see below, pp. 601 ff.).

 The Māhātmya of Sthāneśvara

-The historic relations between the Pāśupatas of Vārān. asī and those in Kanauj and Thanesar at the time of its composition also seem to emerge from the Skan dapurān. a itself.
-It might be significant in this respect that—after a brief inter mezzo (SP 31.15–47) in which Siva makes Mount Mandara his House (named ´ Vr.s.an) and the question arises why, after having first made Yaj˜na in the form of a cloud his vehicle, he has exchanged him for Vr.s.a, the bull (which again is a prelude to the myth of the destruction of Daks.a’s sacrifice told in SP 32)— the Vārān. asīmāhātmya is followed by a section (SP 31.48–115) that tells the mythology related to and the Māhātmya of Sthāneśvara.
+The historic relations between the Pāśupatas of Vārāṇasī and those in Kanauj and Thanesar at the time of its composition also seem to emerge from the Skan dapurāṇa itself.
+It might be significant in this respect that—after a brief inter mezzo (SP 31.15–47) in which Siva makes Mount Mandara his House (named ´ Vr.s.an) and the question arises why, after having first made Yaj˜na in the form of a cloud his vehicle, he has exchanged him for Vr.s.a, the bull (which again is a prelude to the myth of the destruction of Daks.a’s sacrifice told in SP 32)— the Vārāṇasīmāhātmya is followed by a section (SP 31.48–115) that tells the mythology related to and the Māhātmya of Sthāneśvara.
 27

-This mythology relates that the Saiva sage Dadhīca (son of Cyavana, grand- ´ son of Bhr.gu), whose āśrama is on the Sarasvatī River, defeats his Vais.n. ava rival Ks.upa with Siva’s help. ´ 28 To commemorate this victory the site (sthāna) named ‘Sthāneśvara’ is established, one krośa in circumference, full of flowers (pus.pa) and creepers.
+This mythology relates that the Saiva sage Dadhīca (son of Cyavana, grand- ´ son of Bhr.gu), whose āśrama is on the Sarasvatī River, defeats his Vais.ṇava rival Ks.upa with Siva’s help. ´ 28 To commemorate this victory the site (sthāna) named ‘Sthāneśvara’ is established, one krośa in circumference, full of flowers (pus.pa) and creepers.
 29 It is evident that the foundation myth of Sthāneśvara, i.e. Thanesar, is told.

 26 TVK pp. 130–135.
 An exception is Svarlīna, which had passed into the hands of ācāryas of the Saivasiddhānta, at least by the 12th century.
 One of its incumbents left us an ´ inscription (the National Museum Kathamandhu Stone Inscription of NS 264 (ad 1144), edited in Acharya 1997), in which an Acārya Rudraśiva reports, among other things, ¯ that he initiated several princes in Nepal.
 See SP II A, 72 ff., SP 29.28.
 The modern Svarlīneśvara Mandir is situated at Prahlāda Ghāt. in the north of Benares (A 11/29).

 27 This Māhātmya is intricately positioned between the prelude to the Daks.a myth (SP 31.15–47) and this myth itself (SP 32); see SP II B, 27.
-It provides the cause (kāran. a, SP 31.49) of Siva’s victory over all the gods in the Daks ´ .a myth.
-This cause is the boon asked by Dadhīca after his victory over the Vais.n. ava Ks.upa: bhagavan yadi tus.t.o ’si yadi deyo varaś ca me | icchāmi vis.n. unā sārdham. sarvān devām. s tvayā jitān k 31.101 k
+It provides the cause (kāraṇa, SP 31.49) of Siva’s victory over all the gods in the Daks ´ .a myth.
+This cause is the boon asked by Dadhīca after his victory over the Vais.ṇava Ks.upa: bhagavan yadi tus.t.o ’si yadi deyo varaś ca me | icchāmi vis.ṇunā sārdham. sarvān devām. s tvayā jitān k 31.101 k

-28 The fight (vaira) between Dadhīca and Ks.upa, who argue about the superiority of either the brahman or the ks.atra principle, resembles in many respects that between Vasis.t.ha and Vis´vāmitra, whose āśramas are also said to be in Sthān. utīrtha (MBh 9.41.4).
-MBh 3.81.163–64 locates Dadhīca’s āśrama in Kuruks.etra, where also the Sthān. uvat.a is said to be (MBh 3.81.54).
+28 The fight (vaira) between Dadhīca and Ks.upa, who argue about the superiority of either the brahman or the ks.atra principle, resembles in many respects that between Vasis.t.ha and Vis´vāmitra, whose āśramas are also said to be in Sthāṇutīrtha (MBh 9.41.4).
+MBh 3.81.163–64 locates Dadhīca’s āśrama in Kuruks.etra, where also the Sthāṇuvat.a is said to be (MBh 3.81.54).

 29 SP 31.106: deva uvāca |